Men’s Measuring Guidelines

 If we can’t fit you into one of our stock sizes, why not get a dry suit made to order.
-If it contains all our stock features, it won’t cost you a penny more.
 On the other hand, explore your individuality.
 Choose your own unique color combination and select from a long list of additional options and you’ll end up with a suit that fits like a glove (that’s confusing) and a look that will be the envy of your paddling partners.

 Kokatat will hand build a dry suit from the measurements and information provided by our customer.
 We recommend that all measurements be performed by an authorized and trained Kokatat retailer.
 Be sure to follow the measuring instructions below carefully.
 Kokatat is not responsible for the fit of a dry suit if the information provided is incorrect or incomplete.
 Measure twice, cut once.

 The following measurements should be taken on the person’s front side:

 CHEST:Take this measurement at the widest point.
 This is usually at the nipple area.
 Do not hold your breath, just relax.
 If the person is muscular, take a second measurement at the armpit area, across the upper chest.
 Use the larger of the two measurements.

 WAIST: Measure just above your hip bone where your body bends when bending sideways.

 HIPS: Take this measurement from the side to ensure the correct placement of the tape.
 Place the tape around the hips and across the widest point of the buttocks.
 This might be a good time to come up with a descriptive word other than “widest”.
 Make sure that all pockets are empty.